INSTITUTION RESPONSIBLE FOR THE INITIATIVE

 - Tutoring and peer support for refugee students

 - Newly arrived refugees

 DESCRIPTION AND METHODOLOGIES

-coLAB, a collaboration between five higher education institutions in Europe (London College of Communication, Université Clermont Auvergne, LUMSA University Rome, Haute Ecole Galilée – IHECS, IHECS Academy Brussels), is born from the observation that many refugees bring with them substantial professional experience and qualifications.
+coLAB, a collaboration between 4 higher education institutions in Europe ( IHECS Brussels School on Journalism and Communication, London College of Communication, Université Clermont Auvergne, LUMSA University Rome), is born from the observation that many refugees bring with them substantial professional experience and qualifications.
 Unfortunately, their prior achievements may not be recognised by their new host communities, and it is common for refugees to experience higher than average levels of unemployment, or to be employed below their level of skill.

 The coLAB project, implemented within the framework of the European Union/Council of Europe joint programme “Democratic and Inclusive School Culture in Operation” (DISCO), aims to remedy this by hiring refugees as “visiting experts” who can share their knowledge with students and teaching staff, within the frame of the academic curriculum.

 The project provides valuable training to refugee experts, and promotes inclusive academic practices that can potentially benefit everybody in higher education.

 European project to promote mutual understanding between local communities & refugees, inclusive practices in universities, and to integrate refugees as experts.

 Preparation for teaching consisted of a first stage of meetings with host tutors, where the aims of the project were explained, as well as information on the educational context and expectations of students.
 The second stage was some form of training to prepare refugee tutors for the role.
 Finally, before refugee tutors went into teaching sessions, they prepared lesson plans and materials with host tutors.